InquisitivePenguin/pystreamer-http/README.md

 Stream video from your Raspberry Pi to the Internet

 ## Installation
-Download the `install.sh` file from this repository.
-In a command line terminal navigate to the directory with the downloaded file.
-Then run `sh install.sh`.
-If no errors occur, you can run `python main.py` to start up the server.
+Run `git clone https://github.com/jacksoncoder/pystreamer-http` to clone the repository to your Pi.
+Then run `cd pystreamer-http` to go into the right directory, and then run `sh install.sh` to install all dependencies.
+If no errors occur, you will be able to run `python main.py` to start the server.

 ## Credits
 Written and designed by Jackson Lewis.